c4dt/omniledger/observable_dynacred/src/README.md

 Two main classes are used to keep all other classes together:
 - `User` holds an instance of each class needed
-- `DoThings` defines the interaction with `ByzCoin` and the caches
+- `ByzCoinBS` defines the interaction with `ByzCoin` and the caches

--> Not really sure that this is a good way to split things - couldn't they be merged?
--> `DoThings` could be split and distributed over `BasicStuff` and `User` -> But then all dependencies of `User` would have to have access to `User`...
--> Currently the circular dependencies exist between `DoThings` and `CredentialStructBS` and others

-User > DoThings
+User > ByzCoinBS
-  + AddressBook

-DoThings > BasicStuff
   + KeyPair
+  + dbBase
   + CredentialStructBS
+  + SpawnerInstanceBS
   + CoinBS
   + CredentialSignerBS

-BasicStuff
+  + AddressBook

+ByzcoinBS
   + ByzCoinRPC
   + IDataBase
   + Instances
-  + SpawnerInstance # Should move to DoThings

 ### Basic credential structure definitions